slice

 Red Chute (11140204)

-Parishes or Portions of Parishes Serviced Bossier, Claiborne, Webster, Bienville, Lincoln, DeSoto, Caddo, Red River, Natchitoches, Sabine, Winn, Grant, Vernon and Rapides
+Parishes or Portions of Parishes Serviced Bossier, Claiborne, Bienville, Caddo, Red River, Natchitoches and Winn

-Available Mitigation Types Restoration, Enhancement, Stream Restoration, Riparian and Upland Buffer
+Available Mitigation Types Restoration, Enhancement, Riparian and Upland Buffer

 Functional Assessment Method & Credit Value